jnozzi/cocoadev.com/markdown/LinkingAuxiliaryExecutablesToEmbeddedFramework.md

 "Server" is built indirectly (i.e. "Server" is built when "App" is built).
 As long as "App" is the active target, Xcode will know where the embedded framework is located relative to the server's executable path.
 "Server" can only be tested as a child process if it is linked to an embedded framework.
 One plus side to this is the runtime log will show both server/client logs when testing.

 The final "App" target setup involves adding a copy phase with a "Destination" of "Executable" and dragging the product icon for "Server" onto the new copy phase icon.
-This should copy the "Server" executable into the "General/MacOS" folder inside the application bundle for "App".
+This should copy the "Server" executable into the "MacOS" folder inside the application bundle for "App".
 Launching the server from the application is fairly easy (see code below).

 if (!serverTask) {
-    General/NSBundle *mainBundle = General/[NSBundle mainBundle];
+    NSBundle *mainBundle = [NSBundle mainBundle];
-    General/NSString *serverExecPath = [mainBundle pathForAuxiliaryExecutable:@"Server"];
+    NSString *serverExecPath = [mainBundle pathForAuxiliaryExecutable:@"Server"];
-    serverTask = General/[[NSTask alloc] init];
+    serverTask = [[NSTask alloc] init];
     [serverTask setLaunchPath:serverExecPath];
     [serverTask setArguments:serverArguments];
     [serverTask launch];